Before I get into this topic, let’s look at what advice really means.

 As dismissive as that might sound, her intention was to point out how much emphasis we placed on other people’s advice about what we should be doing or how we should act rather than asking ourselves what we were seeking or how we felt.
 If we place more importance on others’ opinions rather than ours, everything we hear in the name of advice will sound more accurate and effective than our gut feeling.
 And repeating this behaviour over time will silence our authentic voice and make us extremely dependent on receiving validation for our feelings or decisions from others.
 An easy example is how often we depend on Google for advice.
 We’ve just assumed that every article we read provides us with accurate information when there’s a chance that’s not true!
 Google has a 97.4% accuracy rate by the way - yep, I Googled it :)

 This brings me to the 2nd piece of advice that resonated with me - this one’s a bit out of the box.
-I’m sure a majority of you have travelled by air at least once in their lifetimes.
+I’m sure a majority of you have taken a flight at least once in their lifetimes.
 How many times have you paid attention to the pre-flight safety demonstration video?
 You’d be surprised that something that we’ve heard so many times has an impactful life lesson hidden in it.

 “In the unlikely event of an emergency, oxygen masks will drop down from above your seat.
 If you are travelling with children, make sure that your own mask is on first before helping your children.”